UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

 are using the ELO ranking system and prediction formulas to assign a win probability to each team for each game.

+In order to test whether or not the hypothesis that NFL games can be predicted using this ELO system, as presented by FiveThirtyEight we train two machine learning classification algorithms, Random Forest and Logistic Regression to predict game winners using only pregame ELO ratings for the teams and the starting quarterbacks.

 ## ELO Rating System

-ELO rating is a relative ranking system, in which participants gain points by winning/performing better then expected, and have their ranking reduced when they lose/perform worse then expected.
-The system was originally invented by Arpad Elo for the world of chess and has since gained popularity in a few competitive sports as well as online
+The ELO rating is a relative ranking system, in which participants gain points by winning/performing better then expected, and have their ranking reduced when they lose/perform worse then expected.

-games particularly team games (Wikipedia, n.d.).

 Since the system is relative, a change in ones ranking depends not only on their performance, but also on who the opponent was.
 Performing well